mdda/deep-learning-workshop/ideas.md

            -  No need to make the choice unique - channels/positions can support each other

   -  Speech/audio to phonemes / emotion / speaker-id at different time scales
+     =  Could music fingerprinting ideas be used to segment speech?

   -  ImageNet as an attention game
     -  (same as :) Relationships from a Stream